WNBA great Maya Moore retires from basketball officially - WHIZ News

 She announced her decision to retire on ABC’s “Good Morning America.”
 Before Monday, Moore had been noncommittal about ever playing basketball again.

 “Well, I think it’s time to put a close to the pro basketball life,” Moore said.
 “I walked away four seasons ago but wanted to officially retire.
 This is such a sweet time for us and our family.
-The work we’ve done.
-I want to continue that in our next chapter.
-Be home for my community and family. … That’s what I’m moving into.
-Hanging it up.”
+The work we’ve done, I want to continue that in our next chapter.
+Be home for my community and family.”

+In a video call with reporters after the show, Moore said she missed her teammates but was too focused over the last four years on her off-the-court priorities that transitioning back to basketball was not on her mind.

+“Just trying to learn a new rhythm outside of playing — I didn’t really wrestle with a desire to want to switch that pace up,” she said, later adding: “I wasn’t just sitting around wishing I was playing again.
+I just felt such a sense of purpose.”

 The 33-year-old Moore won four WNBA championships with the Minnesota Lynx, two Olympic gold medals with USA Basketball and two NCAA titles with UConn.